 Ocean archives are tasked with long-term preservation of ocean observations.
 At the end of the 20th century the archives were struggling with the rapid flux of technology, escalating data volumes, and dramatically more complex and varied data types.
-At the same time archive budgets were often flat or decreasing in real terms, and user demands were increasing due to the exploding use of the World Wide Web and the associated expectations from users of instantaneous, online access to information.
+At the same time archive budgets were often flat or decreasing in real terms, and user demands were increasing due to the exploding use of the World Wide Web and the associated expectations of users for instantaneous, online access to information.

 During the first decade of the 21st century, digital archives around the world began to share experiences and challenges.
-They discovered that these communications were made challenging by a lack of a common vocabulary and understanding of "archive" functions.
+They discovered that these communications were hampered by a lack of a common vocabulary and understanding of "archive" functions.
 The community of archivists tackled the issue through the establishment of the Open Archival Information System Reference Model (OAIS-RM), the ISO standard for digital archives (ISO 14721).
 The OAIS-RM defines common terminology and a suite of responsibilities that must be accepted by an OAIS archive.
-Ocean data archives around the world have embraced the responsibilities with increasing enthusiasm.
-They are seeing how OAIS-RM can help them improve their internal archive operations as well as their interchange functions with other archives, data producers, and data consumers.
+Ocean data archives around the world are embracing the responsibilities with increasing enthusiasm.
+The adoption of OAIS-RM can help ocean data archives to improve their internal operations as well as their interchange functions with other archives, data producers, and data consumers.

 Looking to the next decade as the demands placed upon ocean archives will continue to grow the OAIS-RM will provide a foundation that positions them to improve efficiency, and to better meet the needs of their users.
-Funding agencies should require that datagenerating ocean projects work with archives to preserve the observations.
+Funding agencies should require that data-generating ocean projects work with archives to preserve the observations.
 Ocean archives must be prepared to support them in doing so.
 Journals must begin to incorporate data set citations as they do for journal citations.
-Ultimately system-of-system integration should blur the divisions between management of real-time, delayed mode and archived data, so that users need have minimal awareness of which particular level of the system is providing services.
+Ultimately system-of-systems integration should blur the divisions between management of realtime, delayed mode and archived data, so that users need only have minimal awareness of which particular level of the system is providing services.